migratingdragons/mobit-device-magic-proxy/INSTALL.md

 - Check CloudWatch Logs for detailed error messages and application logs.
 - Ensure that the `mobit` AWS CLI profile has the necessary permissions for deployment and execution.
+- If you encounter TypeScript-related issues, make sure you have built the project using `npm run build` before deploying.

 For any issues or questions, please contact your system administrator or open an issue in the project repository.